 TGbf Editor: Please revise the following paragraph as below.

 In the initiation phase, the sensing initiator shall send a DMG Sensing Request frame to each intended sensing responder to request them to participate in the coordinated monostatic DMG sensing measurement exchange.
 The STA ID field of the DMG Session Request frame shall indicate the order of DMG Sensing Request frames and the Monostatic Sounding Mode field shall be set to 0 to identify the parallel sounding mode.
 Each sensing responder shall respond by sending a DMG Sensing Response frame a SIFS after the request.
-When the SP field in the DMG Sensing Measurement Request frame is equal to 1, if the sensing initiator does not receive a response within the duration of a DMG Sensing Response frame plus a SIFS after a DMG Sensing Request frame, it shall send the next DMG Sensing Request frame, the duration of a DMG Sensing Response frame plus 2 × SIFS, after the DMG Sensing Request frame.
+When the SP field in the DMG Sensing Measurement Request frame is equal to 1, if the sensing initiator does not receive a response within PIFS after a DMG Sensing Request frame, it shall send the next DMG Sensing Request frame, the duration of a DMG Sensing Response frame plus 2 × SIFS, after the DMG Sensing Request frame.
 When SP field in the DMG Sensing Measurement Request frame is equal to 0, if the sensing initiator does not receive a response within PIFS after a DMG Sensing Request frame, it may transmit a filler transmission to keep the medium occupied till the time of the next DMG Sensing Request frame or the start of the monostatic sensing PPDU.
 The filler transmission method is implementation specific.

 SP